Academic Program

 History of New York City

-What do Emma Goldman, James Baldwin, Tito Puente, Grace Meng and Alicia Keys - and you - have in common?
-All are New Yorkers who have experienced and represented the city in many political, economic, social and cultural ways.
-From subways, bridges and parks to skyscrapers and bike lanes, the five boroughs have shaped New York City.
-Local urban geographies have been crafted by ordinary people including: immigrants, social activists, public housing residents, construction workers, graffiti artists, pop stars, journalists, photographers, marketing agents, fashionistas, media and real estate moguls, deli owners, educators and students.
+What do Edith Wharton, Emma Goldman, James Baldwin, Tito Puente, Grace Meng, and Alicia Keys--and you--have in common?
+You are all New Yorkers who have experienced and represented the city in many political, economic, social, and cultural ways.
+From subways, bridges, parks, skyscrapers, to bike lanes, life in the five boroughs has shaped NYC.
+Local urban geographies have been constructed by both ordinary and extraordinary people including: immigrants, social activists, construction workers, graffiti artists, pop stars, journalists, writers, photographers, marketing agents, fashion designers, media and real estate moguls, deli owners, educators, and students.
 What does it mean to be a New Yorker?
-Why is this city one of the most diverse and dynamic in the world?
-This course explores the tumultuous and remarkable evolution of the Big Apple as the global capital of capital and culture from consolidation in 1895 through the present.
-As our shared learning focus, we explore several key challenges that Gotham faces today, find and examine the historical roots of those problems and imagine how to address them for a better tomorrow.
+Why is the city one of the most diverse and dynamic in the world?
+What particular challenges has the city faced?
+This course explores the remarkable evolution of the Big Apple as the global capital of capital and culture from the Grid of 1811 and Central Park through consolidation in 1898 through the present.
+With The Museum of the City of New York’s NY at its Core: 400 Years of New York City History exhibition, we will investigate four characteristics of the metropolis: money, diversity, density, and creativity.
+Further, in our city government unit, we will learn about key challenges that Gotham faces today, examine the historical roots of those problems, and imagine how the City Council may build a more sustainable city.
+Grade 12.

 Constitutional Law: Civil Rights & Liberties

-This course is designed to develop a greater appreciation of the rights and liberties set forth under the United States Constitution, along with an understanding of the responsibilities that these rights and liberties engender.
-In order to achieve these objectives, we will focus on Supreme Court cases that interpret the Bill of Rights and the Fourteenth Amendment, and we will consider these cases as part of the larger socio-political contexts in which they were decided.
-The class encourages students to connect Supreme Court decisions to the broader themes of individual empowerment, separation of powers and civic engagement.
-We will develop our critical and analytical thinking skills using case law and secondary sources (commentaries, current articles, and film) as well as class debates to sharpen our thinking.
-Topics include Freedom of Expression and Association; Freedom from and of Religion; Search and Seizure; Right to Counsel; Punishment; Right to Privacy; Equal Protection under the Law; and Affirmative Action.
+This course is designed to develop a deeper understanding of the civil rights and liberties established through the Supreme Court’s interpretation of the Constitution.
+To achieve our learning goals, we will focus on cases related to the Bill of Rights and the Fourteenth Amendment.
+In the course of our analysis, we will debate different approaches to constitutional interpretation, and we will consider the larger socio-political contexts in which cases were decided.
+The class encourages students to connect Supreme Court decisions to the broader themes of individual rights, the separation of powers and civic engagement.
+We will develop our analytical skills using case law and secondary sources as well as class debates to sharpen our critical thinking and our ability to engage in controversial discourse.
+Topics include Freedom of Speech; Freedom From and Of Religion; Right to Bear Arms; Search and Seizure; Due Process; Equal Protection under the Law; and Presidential Power.
+Grade 12.

 Explore Our Curriculum